sheurich/debian-repro/docs/dashboard-setup.md

    - Click **Save**

 3. **Verify Deployment**
-   - The workflow triggers automatically on push to main when `dashboard/` files change
+   - Pushing to main triggers the workflow when `dashboard/` files change
    - Check the Actions tab for the "Deploy Pages" workflow
    - Wait 1-2 minutes for deployment to complete
    - Visit https://sheurich.github.io/debian-repro/